 Final dividends proposed by the Directors will remain in retained profits within reserves in the consolidated statement of financial position, until they have been approved by the shareholders in a general meeting.
-Final dividends are recognised as a liability when they are approved by the shareholders in the general meeting.
+Final dividends are recognised as a liability when they are approved by the shareholders in a general meeting.

-Interim dividends are simultaneously proposed and declared by the Directors.
-Consequently, interim dividends are recognised directly as a liability when they are proposed and declared.
+Interim dividends and special dividends are simultaneously proposed and declared by the Directors.
+Consequently, interim dividends and special dividends are recognised directly as a liability when they are proposed and declared.